influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 InfluxDB Cloud updates occur frequently.
 Find a compilation of recent updates below.
 To find information about the latest Flux updates in InfluxDB Cloud, see [Flux release notes](/influxdb/cloud/reference/release-notes/flux/).

+## May 2022

+### Bulk delete API tokens

+Efficiently delete multiple tokens at once.
+For details, see [Delete a token using the InfluxDB API](/influxdb/v2.2/security/tokens/delete-token/#delete-a-token-using-the-influxdb-api).

+### Help bar

+Find relevant content easily from the Cloud UI using the help tab in left side panel.

 ## March 2022

 ### Deep linking